hyper-expanse/dotfiles/CONTRIBUTING.md

 Along with my desire to hear your feedback and suggestions, I'm also interested in accepting direct assistance in the form of new configuration options and scripts.

-You may file merge requests against my [GitHub repository](https://github.com/hbetts/dotfiles/pulls).
+Please feel free to file merge requests against my [GitHub repository](https://github.com/hbetts/dotfiles/pulls).